WOU Said Yes!

 - If you any trouble creating your Portal account, call Admissions at 877-877-1593, option 1.

-- Submit your Free Application for Federal Student Aid (FAFSA) beginning October 1.
-WOU’s priority deadline to apply for financial aid is Feb.
-1. WOU’s FAFSA school code is 003209.
+- Submit your Free Application for Federal Student Aid (FAFSA) Oct.
+1 – Nov.
+30 to receive an early award estimate, but no later than Feb.
+1 for our early filing date.
+WOU’s FAFSA school code is 003209.

 - Check your WOU email account often to see if Financial Aid needs any additional information to give you a formal aid packet.